SmartBear/readyapi4j/modules/cucumber/README.md

 ```

 Internally this will call the regular cucumber.api.cli.Main class with an added -g argument to the
-included glue-code, all other options are passed as usual, see https://cucumber.io/docs/reference/jvm#cli-runner
+included glue-code, all other options are passed as usual, see https://cucumber.io/docs/reference/jvm#cli-runner.

 (you will need java8 installed on your path)

 ### Running with Docker

-If the above two options are too much of a java-hassle for you, then you can use the corresponding docker image
+If the above two options are too much of a java-hassle for you, then you can use the prepackaged docker image
 available at https://hub.docker.com/r/smartbear/swagger-assert4j-cucumber instead - it packages the above runner and makes it
-super-easy to run feature files for your APIs, for example:
+super-easy to run feature files for your APIs without having to install anything (except Docker of course).

+For example:

 ```
 docker run -v /Users/Ole/cucumber:/features smartbear/swagger-assert4j-cucumber -p pretty /features
 ```

-Here I mounted my local folder containing feature files into a volume named "/features" in the container - and then
+Here we mounted a local folder containing feature files into a volume named "/features" in the container - and then
-specify that that volume as the source for feature files for the Cucumber Runner (together with the -p pretty argument).
+specify that volume as the source for feature files for the Cucumber Runner, together with the -p pretty argument.

 ### Recipe logging